opsdis/aci-exporter/README.md

         # The regex where the string enclosed in the P<xyz> is the label name
         regex: "^sys/phys-\\[(?P<interface>[^\\]]+)\\]/"
 ```
- As mentioned above the podid and nodeid is added to the timeserie using Prometheus relabeling.
+> As mentioned above the podid and nodeid is added to the timeserie using Prometheus relabeling.

 4. Node queries must have named queries in the Prometheus config

+> It is highly recommended to do direct spine and leaf node queries if the fabric is large, both in the number of nodes
+> but also in the number of objects in the fabric.
+> Most queries should be possible to do directly on the nodes.

 # Configuration